yves-monier/hans/README.md

 ## TODO

+- Find a smarter name than Icelandic assistant :-)
 - In case of N>1 parts of speech (e.g. slaka being either Kvenkynsnafnorð or Sagnorð, veik beyging), display one icon per analysis targeting the relevant url + tooltip showing the part of speech
 - Find a way to use google translate without "using" the translate API :-o
 - Before issuing various GETs to bin.arnastofnun.is and digicoll.library.wisc.edu, first check if we've already searched the word in the currently displayed entries.
 In such case, just expand and scroll to them.